Is Adventure Travel really sustainable?

 “But I can offset my carbon,” you say!
 Sadly I´m not sure that´s enough.

 It´s like a kid hitting someone and saying sorry but carrying on hitting them.
 Carbon offsetting is surely designed to make up for the damage done, not to allow you to go on doing more damage in the same way.
-And besides carbon emissions are just one of the issues caused by planes, there are other processes that go on that contribute to global warming when a plane flies.
+And besides carbon emissions are only one of the issues caused by planes, there are other processes that go on that contribute to global warming when a plane flies.

 So what is the solution to all this?